bug400/lifutils/INSTALL.md

 There is an installer exe file to safely install the LIFUTILS.
 Download and execute the installer file and follow the instructions.
 You need admin privileges.
 The software can be safely uninstalled from the control panel.
-At the moment the installer only provides a 32-bit version of the software.

 Since the LIFUTILS are command line utilities you invoke then from a console window.
 The PATH variable is modified by the installation program.

+Note: The Windows installer of version 1.7.6 and above provides 32 bit and 64 bit binaries.
+If you use a 64 bit Windows version please uninstall a lifutils version 1.7.5 and older manually before running the installer.

 Mac OS X: